Paperbound Review

 Paperbound 6

 Kills are instant no matter what attack is used, but the action stays at a frantic pace as respawning is nearly instant.
-Helping make Paperbound an unique experience is the manipulation of gravity, allowing you to attach to any and all of the surfaces.
-At anytime you are capable of changing gravity, sending your character floating/falling through the air landing on an adjacent surface.
-It takes some time getting used to the controls, but once mastered you can easily traverse the enclosed small arenas.
+Helping make Paperbound a unique experience is the manipulation of gravity, allowing you to attach to any and all of the surfaces.
+At any time, you are capable of changing gravity, sending your character floating/falling through the air, landing on an adjacent surface.
+It takes some time getting used to the controls, but once mastered, you can easily traverse the enclosed small arenas.
 With some of the maps featuring multiple objects, changing gravity may not always be as simple as you think, resulting in sending your character to an undesired location.
 Once you attempt to alter your gravity (it won't affect other players), you'll be attracted to the nearest land mass, which may not be the desired result.

 Simply Put

 The action can be fierce in Paperbound, but the game should be played in short bursts.
-The small amount of game modes, and the lack of online multiplayer restricts the longevity of the title.
+The small number of game modes and the lack of online multiplayer restrict the longevity of the title.
 If you are able to gather a few friends, Paperbound will provide an enjoyable old-school arena multiplayer experience for a quick hour or so.

 More Reviews on SelectButton